Layering flavours with the latest of our season's bounty.

 .
 1 tsp.
 (5ml) 'fleur d'ail' (or small crushed garlic clove)

-* The Edamame yogurt spread will yield more than is truly required for this entrée...therefore, you can either refrigerate the rest up to 5 days or freeze it in an airtight glass jar for another time.
+* The Edamame yogurt spread will yield more than is truly required for this entrée...therefore, you can either refrigerate the rest up to 5 days or freeze it in an airtight glass jar for about 1 month.
 This spread is great on bread and crackers...grains...meat and poultry ...or even thinned out as a salad dressing.

 PREPARATION:

-.
-Steam the EDAMAME beans for about 10 minutes or until fork tender.
+2. Steam the EDAMAME beans for about 10 minutes or until fork tender.
+Have a bowl filled with cold water.
+Drain and immediately dunk the cooked beans into the water to maintain its nice green color.
 Cool to room temp. and set aside.

 Plating assembly: